alanreidt/javascript-fundamentals-note/README.md

 Queues the callback in connection with page rendering (actually, before the render), usually 60 frames a second (normal frequency of a display). `setTimeout` tasks in comparison, run every time the execution stack becomes empty, so doing things, that a user can't see.

 ## Microtasks
+### Message queue tasks
-Message queue tasks: The event loop executes only one task, if it queues a new task, the loop places it at the end of the stack and proceeds its way until the next lap.
+An Event loop executes only one task, if it queues a new task, the Event loop places it at the end of a Stack and proceeds its way until the next lap.

+### Animation callbacks (requestAnimationFrame)
-Animation callbacks (requestAnimationFrame): the event loop executes each of the queued tasks, places new tasks at the end of the stack and proceeds its way until the next lap.
+An Event loop executes each of queued tasks, places new tasks at the end of a Stack and proceeds its way until the next lap.

+### Microtasks
-Microtasks: The event loop executes all of the queued tasks, including every new task, until the job done.
+An Event loop executes all of queued tasks, including every new task, until the job is done.
 Then it proceeds its way.

+### Notes:
-user click and manual click events are different
+User click and manual click events are handled differently.

-### Examples
 This, will set only the last transform value:
 ```js
 button.addEventListener('click', () => {